rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 But solid food is for the mature, for those who have their powers of discernment trained by constant practice to distinguish good from evil. ^0514

 Therefore let us leave the elementary doctrine of Christ and go on to maturity, not laying again a foundation of repentance from dead works and of faith toward God, ^0601

 and of instruction about washings, the laying on of hands, the resurrection of the dead, and eternal judgment. ^0602

 And this we will do if God permits. ^0603

-For it is impossible, in the case of those who have once been enlightened, who have tasted the heavenly gift, and have shared in the Holy Spirit, ^0604
+For it is impossible to restore again to repentance those who have once been enlightened, who have tasted the heavenly gift, and have shared in the Holy Spirit, ^0604

 and have tasted the goodness of the word of God and the powers of the age to come, ^0605

-and then have fallen away, to restore them again to repentance, since they are crucifying once again the Son of God to their own harm and holding him up to contempt. ^0606
+if they then fall away, since they are crucifying once again the Son of God to their own harm and holding him up to contempt. ^0606

 For land that has drunk the rain that often falls on it, and produces a crop useful to those for whose sake it is cultivated, receives a blessing from God. ^0607

 But if it bears thorns and thistles, it is worthless and near to being cursed, and its end is to be burned. ^0608

-Though we speak in this way, yet in your case, beloved, we feel sure of better things — things that belong to salvation. ^0609
+Though we speak in this way, yet in your case, beloved, we feel sure of better things--things that belong to salvation. ^0609

-For God is not unjust so as to overlook your work and the love that you have shown for his name in serving the saints, as you still do. ^0610
+For God is not so unjust as to overlook your work and the love that you showed for his sake in serving the saints, as you still do. ^0610

 And we desire each one of you to show the same earnestness to have the full assurance of hope until the end, ^0611